gov-cy/staging-govcy-design-system-docs/src/getting-started/page-template.md

     2. [Phase banner](../../components/phase_banner/) component
 4. **Main section**
     1. [Error summary](../../components/error_summary/) component, in the case of errors.
     2. [Header 1 `<h1>`](../../styles/typography/#headings).
-If your using an input component and you are asking just one question on a page, follow the instructions for ==single question page labels and legends== and adjust the header accordingly.
+If your using an input component and you are asking just one question on a page, follow the instructions for [single question page labels and legends](../../patterns/labels_and_legend_headings/#single-question-page) and adjust the header accordingly.
     3. Other [components](../../components/), [patterns](../../patterns/) or [typography](../../styles/typography/)
 5. **Footer section**
     1. [Footer](../../components/footer/) component